Did You Know?

 Why turn right at a red light?

-- harmonize Québec regulations with that of most Canadian provinces and American states.
+- it harmonizes Québec regulations with those of most Canadian provinces and American states.

-- reduce fuel consumption as well as polluting emissions
+- it reduces fuel consumption as well as polluting emissions

 A red traffic light means coming to a full stop